habitat-sh/habitat/www/source/docs/reference/plan-syntax.html.md

 The following settings are defined at the beginning of your plan.
 They specify basic information about your plan such as name, version, and dependencies.

 pkg_name
 : Required.
 Sets the name of the package.
 This will be used in along with `pkg_origin`, and `pkg_version` to define the fully-qualified package name, which determines where the package is installed to on disk, how it is referred to in package metadata, and so on.
+A `pkg_name` can contain upper and lowercase letters, numbers, dashes, and underscores.

   ~~~
   pkg_name=zlib
   ~~~

 pkg_origin
 : Required unless overridden by the `HAB_ORIGIN` environment variable.
 The origin is used to denote a particular upstream of a package.
+A `pkg_origin` can contain upper and lowercase letters, numbers, dashes, and underscores.

   ~~~
   pkg_origin=Habitat